pytrackdat/pytrackdat/README.md

 human users additional information about what type of data is stored in the field.

+For each generated design file, users should examine the file using the following checklist:

+1. Check that data types and type-specific options are correct for each field
+2. Add human-readable **descriptions** for each field
+3. Change desired **foreign keys** from their detected data type to the foreign key data type, following the foreign key documentation (TODO: LINK) to link them to the correct table.

 TODO: CUSTOMIZATION

 #### Design File Specification